qeeqbox/social-analyzer/README.rst

 Updates
 =======
-- Social-Analyzer uses it's own automated d3.js graph visualization called Ixora (This is a modification of Hydrangea)
+- The new Social-Analyzer version uses it's own automated graph visualization called Ixora
-- A new force-directed graph public module is being tested for the Web App (This new module will enhance the post-analysis phase) <- Implemented
 - I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
 If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details

 So·cial Me·di·a